CowZix/website/content/recipes/rogan.md

 # Rogan Josh

 I used to work at an Indian resturant and Lamb Rogan Josh was my go-to meal after my shift.
 This recipe is adapted from a recipe I found online and uses beef as a substitute as lamb is harder to come by.
-While not as good as the resturant's, it is wonderfully spiced and full of savory flavor this is a go to recipe for the weekend.
+While admittedly not as good as the resturant's, it is wonderfully spiced and full of savory flavor this is a go to recipe for the weekend.

 [Link to original recipe](https://daankutth.wordpress.com/2015/10/16/roganjosh/)